 Regrettably, we had a couple of resignations from the Committee during the year, when Gaz stepped down as Chairman mid-year, swiftly followed by Andrew Jones from the Secretary post and Fiona Fox (who had taken over from Jilly) from Advertising.
 Bob Hartmann was co-opted into the Secretary spot, joined by wife Laura to replace Fi.
 We managed to survive a little longer until Fred Ellis volunteered for the Events job, and was also co-opted immediately, but we made do with a variety of people covering the vacant Chair role until the AGM, when Gaz's resignation was accepted with a large vote of thanks for all the hard work he had done in previous years.
 At the AGM, Martyn was mugged with a proposal for the post and voted in before he even knew he was up for it.
 That's democracy for you.

-There are now 24 branches and some 1250 members enjoying the benefit of Ducati Owners Club GB membership.
+As of 2008 there are now 24 branches and some 1250 members enjoying the benefit of Ducati Owners Club GB membership.
 You can be one too..

 To be continued.........for another 30 years